l1x/websites/dev/content/posts/2020-12-13-diving-into-firecracker-with-alpine.md

 172 login: root
 Welcome to Alpine!

-The Alpine Wiki contains a large amount of how-to guides and general information about administrating Alpine systems.
+The Alpine Wiki contains a large number of how-to guides and general information about administrating Alpine systems.
 See <http://wiki.alpinelinux.org/>.

-You can setup the system with the command: setup-alpine
+You can set up the system with the command: setup-alpine

 You may change this message by editing /etc/motd.